-- Recover the costs required to run the network and, when needed, invest in new capacity; - Allocate costs to consumers on an economic basis so that all consumers pay, at the minimum, their incremental cost of supply plus a fair contribution to overheads and at a maximum the standalone cost for their electricity supply; - Provide pricing that, where possible, promotes price stability and limits rate shock through gradual price changes; - Maintain high levels of transparency about input costs by aiming to reduce price complexity; - Adopt line tariffs that send price signals that promote efficient use of the distribution and transmission network; and - Provide prices that comply with all applicable regulatory obligations.
+- Recover the costs required to run the network and, when needed, invest in new capacity; - Allocate costs to consumers on an economic basis so that all consumers pay, at the minimum, their incremental cost of supply plus a fair contribution to overheads and at a maximum the standalone cost for their electricity supply; - Provide pricing that, where possible, promotes price stability and limits rate shock through gradual price changes; - Maintain high levels of transparency of input costs by aiming to reduce price complexity; - Adopt line tariffs that send price signals that promote efficient use of the distribution and transmission network through reflecting the cost of delivering the service (i.e. prices are cost reflective); and - Provide prices that comply with all applicable regulatory obligations.

 A key philosophy of Counties Power is working with all electricity retailers to support better price signalling and simpler tariffs for consumers.
-To this end, the Company is working to develop shared pricing initiatives that enable retailers to present tariffs to consumers that - where possible - align generation, distribution and transmission underlying cost signals that let consumers act and be rewarded for efficient behaviour, while being simple and straightforward.
+To this end, the Company is working to develop shared pricing initiatives that enable retailers to present tariffs to consumers that - where possible - align energy, distribution and transmission underlying cost signals that let consumers take action and be rewarded for efficient behaviour, while being simple and straightforward.